// This loads the JQuery UI Style Sheet

 Over the last few years, the Stavanger region has built a position as Norway´s cluster on Smart City.
 The digital infrastructure that was established when the utility company Lyse built its extensive fibre network, was the beginning of the Stavanger region’s development to establish itself as the leading cluster on Smart City in Norway.
 The fibre network opened up for new ideas for services over the internet.
 This triggered a number of new projects and businesses.

 The Nordic Smart City Cluster is a collaboration between businesses, R&D environments and the public sector, to create value, encourage restructuring and innovation in the businesses, and to develop quality services and cost effective smart city solutions for, and with the cities.
+It is the first of its kind in Norway, and was recognised by the Arena Programme, owned and operated jointly by Innovation Norway, The Research Council and Siva on January 1st, 2018.

 “The cluster status is a confirmation of the number of players in our region who want to provide solutions within the smart city sector.
 At the same time, the cluster status is just a small first step on a much longer journey.
 The members of the clusters will now start the hard work of developing a strong cluster with Nordic and international reach, that can help bring forward new projects, products and services”, says Herbjørn Tjeltveit, Managing Director of Nordic Edge.